Charles-Louis Havas: Early career in trade and public loans

+The following year, the Peninsular War led to the British occupation of Portugal.
+Expelled from Lisbon *manu militari*, the de Roure-Havas family took refuge in Rouen.
+There, Charles-Louis resumed his trading activities with the support of two uncles: Prosper Tranquille Havas and Charles Constant Havas, the latter a deputy to Minister of the Interior Joseph Fouché.
+However, his mentor, Gabriel-Julien Ouvrard, was imprisoned in Sainte-Pélagie Prison in 1809.
+The family moved to Paris in 1811.
+Charles-Louis Havas specialized in the trade of public loans.
+At the time, the Napoleonic Wars were causing a growing budget deficit for the French state.

+Charles-Louis was particularly knowledgeable in this field, as his friend Ouvrard had pioneered a system five years earlier in which treasury bonds were effectively replaced by a covert and permanent form of debt.

+The collapse of the First French Empire following the Battle of Waterloo brought down the value of French public loans.
+In 1815, at the age of 32, Charles-Louis Havas was forced to start over from scratch.
+His Bonapartist friend Gabriel-Julien Ouvrard, who had reentered the world of financial speculation, hired him as a Paris-based correspondent to translate and summarize content from major newspapers around the world.
+Charles Havas was fluent in English and German, and his wife spoke Spanish and Portuguese.
+During the 1820s, the couple ran an economic and financial intelligence office exclusively serving the banker Gabriel-Julien Ouvrard.

+However, Ouvrard was once again ruined—this time definitively—after a 1825 government procurement tender in Bayonne, meant to supply troops for the Restoration's Spanish expedition, led to the Spanish procurement scandal.
+The 1825 stock market crash then completed the financial ruin of Charles-Louis Havas.

-Havas was born to a Jewish family in Rouen.
-In 1835, he founded the Agence Havas, aware of their growing interest in international affairs, translated foreign newspapers and then sold them to the French national press, local businessman, and the government.
+In 1835, he founded the Agence Havas, aware of their growing interest in international affairs, translated foreign newspapers and then sold them to the French national press, local businessmen, and the government.
 Recognizing that newspapers were not always accurate and often biased, he explored the concept of having his own correspondents in the field who would supply his agency with information.
 He died at Bougival.

 Two of his employees, Paul Reuter and Bernhard Wolff, later set up rival news agencies in London (the Reuters News Agency founded in 1851) and Berlin (the Wolffs Telegraphisches Bureau founded in 1849) respectively.
 In order to reduce overhead and develop the lucrative advertising side of the business, Havas's sons, who had succeeded him in 1852, signed agreements with Reuter and Wolff, giving each news agency an exclusive reporting zone in different parts of Europe.
 This arrangement lasted until the 1930s, when the invention of short-wave wireless improved and cut communications costs.
 To help Havas extend the scope of its reporting at a time of great international tension, the French government financed up to 47% of its investments.